 Utilities suggested on this page flashes multiple colors on the screen and can trigger an epilepsy attack.
-Make sure you or anyone who may be looking at the screen is aware of this before using any of the below utilities.
+Ensure you or anyone looking at the screen is aware of this before using any of the below utilities.

 Determine dead pixel count

-There are several programs and services that can help you determine how many bad pixels are on your display.
-We suggest Dead Pixels Test, an excellent free website with several color patterns that can be used to help locate and identify bad pixels.
+Several programs and services help you determine how many bad pixels are on your display.
+We suggest Dead Pixels Test, an excellent free website with several color patterns that help locate and identify bad pixels.

 Also, a free software utility known as: dead pixel buddy can also be installed and used to help locate dead pixels.

 The small free software utility dead pixel fixer can also be used to fix dead pixels by causing them to become unstuck.
 The utility works by cycling through each of the RGB colors on the screen, causing pixels stuck on a single color to become unstuck.